IdoY12/IdoY12/README.md

 <summary>📖 <b>More about my journey</b></summary>
 <br>

-Disciplined problem solver focused on writing code and solving problems through practice.
-Hands-on experience in web development with TypeScript and Node.js, along with growing exposure to AI, ML, and LLM technologies.
-Motivated to contribute value through reliable, well-structured solutions as part of professional engineering teams.
+Disciplined problem solver with hands-on experience in web development using TypeScript and Node.js.
+Growing exposure to AI, ML, and LLM technologies.
+Focused on delivering reliable, well-structured solutions.

 </details>